2026 ARIZONA SEASON

 How does Finals qualification work?

 The larger of Top 5 or Top 30% of the division field (rounded up) qualifies for Finals at each qualifier, capped at 8 per event.
 If an athlete is already qualified, the spot rolls down.
+If a qualifying position results in a tie, a single-elimination head-to-head tiebreaker race determines who advances.
 Only Top 3 receive medals -- qualification and medals are separate.
 Your cumulative season points determine your Finals bracket seeding, and the athlete with the highest season total earns the Season Champion title.

 What age division do I compete in?